TIGGERKUB/Card/README.md

 # Card
-This project's object is for store all cards in your wallet to this web application.
+This project's object is to keep the picture and story to web-application as private.